krivard/codalab-worksheets-wiki/User_CodaLab-Worksheets-Tutorial.md

 ### Uploading bundles

 To use CodaLab, you first need to create bundles.
-You can do this by uploading a bundle from your filesystem into a CodaLab instance (identified by an address such as `local`).
+You can do this by uploading a bundle from your filesystem into a CodaLab instance.

-Let's create an example dataset bundle to upload:
+Let's create an example dataset bundle called `a.txt` with the following contents:

-    echo -e "foo\nbar\nbaz" > a.txt

-Upload the dataset into CodaLab as follows.
-(The `--edit` (or `-e`) will pop up a text editor to allow you to edit the metadata of this bundle.
-You are encouraged to fill this information out!)
+    foo
+    bar
+    baz

+Let's upload this dataset into CodaLab.
+If you're in the web terminal, simply type

+    cl upload

+to popup a dialog box to select the desired file (if you want to upload a directory, you need to zip it up).
+If you're on the CLI, simply type:

-    cl upload dataset a.txt --edit
+    cl upload dataset a.txt

 After you quit the editor, a 32-character UUID will be printed.
 This UUID uniquely identifies the Bundle.
 Forever.
-You can't edit the contents since bundles are immutable, but you can go back and edit the metadata:
+You can't edit the contents since bundles are immutable, but you can edit the metadata:

     cl edit a.txt